 Goals of Physical Therapy

-As their professional title implies, physical therapists use physical means such as heat, cold, ultrasound, electrical stimulation, massage and therapeutic exercise to treat a variety of medical conditions and injuries.
+Physical therapists use modalities, such as ultrasound and electrical stimulation, as well as other interventions like manual therapy and exercise to work with patients and treat a variety of medical conditions, illnesses and injuries.

-Often a physical therapist may specialize in treating specific areas of the body such as the back, neck, knee or shoulder.
-Some physical therapists focus on treating patients who have experienced sports injuries, strokes, spinal cord injuries, amputations or other conditions.
+A physical therapist may specialize in treating specific areas, such as the back, neck, knee or shoulder.
+Some physical therapists focus on spinal cord injuries, amputations or other conditions.

 Physical therapy is designed to: